simonwep/bavary/docs/syntax.md

 > You can chain as many if-statements as you want.

 #### Constants
+Constants can be used within conditional statements to make comparisons which aren't possible otherwise.

 | Name | Description | Example |
 | ---- | ----------- | ------- |
 | `null` | `null`-value, used to determine whenever a value is null | `if (#a = null) [...]` |